 Business Hours refer to your company's working hours.
 When chosen, anything outside your working hours, including calls, will not be timed by Freshdesk.
 You can specify working hours for each day, allowing you to meet SLAs for multiple time zones within the same week, if necessary.

-You can set your timings via Admin > General Settings > Business hours.
+You can set your timings via Admin > Team > Business hours.
 To create a new business hour setting, click on New Business Hours; or click Edit to modify previously-created business hours.

 Understanding Calendar Hours